Hope in a Divided World: Dietrich Bonhoeffer’s This-Worldly Christianity as an Antidote to Christian Nationalism

 Noon — Lunch — Order a boxed lunch when you register for the day, or dine on your own in Gettysburg.

 1:30 p.m. — A panel discussion will follow lunch to help participants understand the ways in which Bonhoeffer’s theology counters the ways in which Christian Nationalist forces frame “faithful” participation in the public sphere.
-Speakers will include Dr. Carey, Dr. Brandt Hale, and Rev. Dr. Teresa Smallwood.
+Speakers will include Dr. Brandt Hale and Rev. Dr. Teresa Smallwood.
 Participants will leave with a deeper understanding of ways in which they can speak about their faith and public life and can take concrete action to counter the harmful narratives of Christian Nationalism.

 Dr. Lori Brandt Hale is Professor of Religion in Department of Religion and Philosophy at Augsburg University in Minneapolis, MN.
 She is the President of the International Bonhoeffer Society – English Language Section and a Westar Institute Scholar.
 Brandt Hale is co-editor of and contributor to Dietrich Bonhoeffer, Theology, and Political Resistance (June 2020), the second volume in a new series on faith and political theology by Lexington Books.
 Her chapter in this book, a constructive read of Bonhoeffer’s work, is titled, “The Interfaith Imperative: How Bonhoeffer Compels Interfaith Action.”
 She is also the co-author of Bonhoeffer for Armchair Theologians (Westminster John Knox, 2009) and has written numerous articles and book chapters on Bonhoeffer’s political resistance, understanding of vocation, and relevance in contemporary times – including the now perennial question, “Is this a Bonhoeffer moment?”